corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Get transactions

-Send a `GET` request to the `/transactions` endpoint to invoke the [`GetTransactionsPaginatedFlow`](back-end-guide.md#gettransactionspaginatedflow).
+Send a `GET` request to the `/transactions` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#gettransactionspaginatedflow">`GetTransactionsPaginatedFlow`</a>.
 The `GetTransactionsPaginatedFlow` returns a list of all transactions matching the given search criteria.
 This request requires authorization.
 It can be sent by an admin user.

 - Request type: `GET`.
 - Path: `/transactions`.